StephanGELo/Casting-Agency-API/README.md

 The endpoints can be tested on Postman to check on the corresponding returned objects for each endpoint.

 Refer to the Postman collection file in the `casting-agency-api` folder.
+Remember to use the JWTs generated from the Auth0 login, refer to section Deployment and Authentication, in order to test the endpoints that required the necessary authentication and permission.

 ### Endpoints for movies
 #### GET '/movies'